 The CrownPod is still a code name at this stage, but it's the most conceptually interesting thing they showed in Chicago.

-The idea is a pod-style printer designed to simplify chairside workflows by removing the CAD step entirely for certain applications.
-The first module targets pediatric dentists specifically.
+The idea is another pod-style printer designed to simplify chairside workflows by removing the CAD step entirely for certain applications.
+The first module targets pediatric dentists specifically, which is quite a niche to launch a product into.
 Pediatric clinics carry a large inventory of stainless steel crown kits.
 Ayush mentioned that some practices go through $200,000 to $500,000 of crown inventory per year.
 Dentists lose cases because they don't have the right size available.
-With the CrownPod, a clinician measures the tooth with a manual gauge, selects from a template library powered by AI, and prints a crown on demand.
+With the CrownPod, a clinician measures the tooth with a manual gauge, selects a template from an AI-powered library, and prints a crown on demand.

 No scanner required.
 No CAD software required.